Sciok2000/ADM-2022-Homework2/README.md

 # ADM-2022-Homework2

-AQ2_imgs:  folder containing all the images for algorithmig answers showed in the markdown
+AQ2_imgs:  folder containing all the images for algorithmic answers showed in the markdown

 HW_2.ipynb:  complete markdown file